frappe/erpnext/erpnext/docs/user/manual/en/manufacturing/production-order.md

 > Note : In order to make a Production Order against an Item you must specify 'Yes' to "Allow Production Order" on the Item form.

-> Note : In order to make a Production Order against an Item you must specify 'Yes' to "Allow Production Order" on the Item form.

 {next}